-- See the Diamond Display at the Diamond Centre on the corner of 49th Street and 51st Avenue.
+Downtown, stop in at the Diamond Display at the Diamond Center on the corner of 49th Street and 51st Avenue.

-- Enjoy fish fry dinners on the lake, take a flightseeing tour by floatplane, or explore the waters along the Ingraham Trail by canoe or Great Slave Lake by cruiseboat.
+Take a tour by boat or van, enjoy fish fry dinners on the lake, take a flightseeing tour by floatplane, or explore the waters along the Ingraham Trail by canoe or Great Slave Lake by cruise boat.